MortalConfucious/pythonFileHandling/README.md

  io -> code snips with sample test/binary file read/write in python using open()

- csv -> code snips with sample .csv file read/write manipulate in python
+ csv -> code snips of read/write of sample .csv file  in python